AmplicaLabs/graph-service/README.md

    This will run the tests in `apps/api/test` folder.

-2. Check the job in [BullUI](http://0.0.0.0:3000/queues/)
-3. Check e2e test file for more details on the test.
+5. Check e2e test file for more details on the test.